F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

    ansible-vault edit --vault-password-file ~/.vault_pass.txt /home/snops/f5-rs-global-vars-vault.yaml

 - Once in edit mode - type ``i`` to activate INSERT mode and configure your personal information by changing the following variables: ``vault_dac_user``, ``vault_dac_email`` and ``vault_dac_password``
-- use your student# from teams for the username
+- Use your student# from Teams as the username

 For example: